RangeyRover/AMS2-VDFM-Editor/README.md

 A standalone, binary-safe editor for **VDFM** vehicle definition files used by
 **Project CARS**, **Project CARS 2**, and **Automobilista 2 (AMS2)**.

-This tool is designed for **engineering-grade inspection and controlled modification** of VDFM files while preserving the game’s internal structural rules.
+This tool is designed for **Inspection and controlled modification** of VDFM files while preserving the game’s internal structural rules.

 ---